19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 *Variant*
 At the end of a session, the *Party* rolls 1d3 to determine their XP gained.

-When a PC has 10 XP, they [Level Up](Level.md#Level%20Up).
+When a PC has 10 XP, they can [Level Up](Level.md#Level%20Up).
 Their XP then resets to 0.

 Whenever the *Party* achieves a *Milestone*, each PC gains 1d3 XP — rolled together.